WINkLink (WIN) Price Tops $0.0001 on Exchanges

 WINkLink Token Profile

-WINkLink launched on July 29th, 2019.
+WINkLink’s genesis date was July 29th, 2019.
 WINkLink’s total supply is 993,701,859,243 tokens and its circulating supply is 961,737,300,000 tokens.
 The Reddit community for WINkLink is https://reddit.com/r/win_wink.
-WINkLink’s official message board is winklink-oracle.medium.com.
 The official website for WINkLink is winklink.org.
+The official message board for WINkLink is winklink-oracle.medium.com.
 WINkLink’s official Twitter account is @winklink_oracle and its Facebook page is accessible here.

 WINkLink Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as WINkLink directly using US dollars.
-Investors seeking to trade WINkLink should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy WINkLink using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as WINkLink directly using US dollars.
+Investors seeking to acquire WINkLink should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase WINkLink using one of the exchanges listed above.

 Receive News & Updates for WINkLink Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WINkLink and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.